-Let the words of my mouth and the meditation of my heart be alway acceptable unto Thee, O Lord, my Strength and my Redeemer.
+"Let the words of my mouth and the meditation of my heart be alway acceptable unto Thee, O Lord, my Strength and my Redeemer."

-This is another of those remarkable Epistle passages from St. Paul, this one from the 12th chapter of his Letter to the Romans.
+This is another marvelous Epistle passage from St. Paul, from the 12th chapter of his Letter to the Romans.